ajosav/blinqpay/README.md

 >
 > If you are wondering how we are retrieving currencies, the currencies are seeded when the migration file is executed.

-When the code above is executed, a new `FacadePaymentProcessor` class with be generate
+When the code above is executed, a new `FacadePaymentProcessor` class will be generate

 ```php
 <?php